- Human Rights Policy

 Labor agreements guarantee that workers have basic labor rights (such as the right to collective bargaining).

 Sanyo Chemical employs a union shop system.
 In Japan, all employees, including domestic subsidiaries and affiliates, except managers, trial employees, part-time employees, and temporary employees, belong to the Sanyo Chemical Industries Labor Union.
-Regarding overseas subsidiaries and affiliates, employees transferred from the company will be treated in the same manner as above (excluding locally hired employees of overseas subsidiaries and affiliates).
-The proportion of organized employees is 69.9% (as of April 1, 2024).
+Regarding overseas subsidiaries and affiliates, transfers from the Company will be treated in the same manner as above (excluding locally hired employees of overseas subsidiaries and affiliates).
+The proportion of organized employees is 69.6% (as of April 1, 2025).

-In order to respect each other's position and build a good relationship between labor and management based on trust, the company and the labor union hold a labor-management meeting attended by the company’s management and the union’s executive officers once a month (including an expanded labor-management meeting attended by the company’s management including the president twice a year) to share the management situation and opinions and requests from employees.
-We also hold labor-management meetings at each business site and labor-management meetings at each function and division on a regular basis.
+In order to respect each other's position and build a good relationship between labor and management based on trust, the Company and the labor union hold a labor-management meeting attended by the Company’s management and the labor union’s executive officers once a month (including an expanded labor-management meeting attended by the company’s management including the president twice a year) to share the management situation and opinions and requests from employees.
+We also hold labor-management meetings at each workplace and labor-management meetings at each function and division on a regular basis.

-Requests for health and safety and the improvement of the working environment are addressed by the Occupational Safety and Health Committee or the Health Committee, which meet once a month at each business site.
+Requests for health and safety and the improvement of the working environment are addressed by the Occupational Safety and Health Committee or the Health Committee, which meet once a month at each workplace.

 ・Review of wage revision method, conclusion of bonus calculation formula, and increase in base pay